ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/ucsc/autograder/250725 - Anvi Kohli/index.md

 ## Project Overview

 Autograder is an open source tool used by UCSC to grade programming assignments.
 Due to the rise of AI tools like GitHub Co-pilot and ChatGPT, students are increasingly relying on these AI tools for completion their coursework.
 This poses a problem as it becomes challenging to uphold fairness in grading and ensure that students are learning.
-Autograder aims to address this issue by creating a system that provides a confidence score to indicate that a piece of code was written by an AI tool.
+Our project aims to address this issue by creating a system that provides a confidence score to indicate that a piece of code was written by an AI tool.

 ## Progress, Challenges & Learnings